dsavransky/EXOSIMS/documentation/quickstart.rst

 Creating a MissionSimulation
 -------------------------------
-The entry point to all ``EXOSIMS`` is via the ``MissionSimulation`` object, which is created via an input script file specifying the modules to be used and setting various input parameters.
+The default entry point to all ``EXOSIMS`` is via the instantiation of a :py:class:`~EXOSIMS.MissionSim.MissionSim` object, which is created via an :ref:`sec:inputspec` specifying the modules to be used and setting various input parameters.
 The instantiation of this object, in turn, causes the instantiation of all other module objects.
-Here is a quick example using a provided sample script:
+Here is a quick example using a built-in sample script:

 .. code-block:: python